JimSeker/flutter/README.md

 <b>flutter_example</b> is pretty close the basic code lab example to get started.

-<b>formexample</b> is an attempt to redo the formexample in https://github.com/JimSeker/ui/tree/master/Basic
+`form_example` is an attempt to redo the formexample in https://github.com/JimSeker/ui/tree/master/Basic

 <b>httpdemo</b> is the basic example that flutter demos network with.